Jac-Zac/Self_Attention_Kernels/report/main.typ

 This occurs because we use floating-point values, and GCC prioritizes *IEEE 754 compliance* without additional flags.
 Since addition is not associative $(a + b) + c != a + (b + c)$ the compiler must revert to scalar instructions.

-Another case where this occurs is ...
+Another case where this occurs is ... is the softmax show the differennnce between v0 and v1 !

 = Multi-Threaded CPU Implementation